 Assist our Veterinary Services staff in providing quality care of campus animals by cleaning cages, holding and restraining animals during exams and vaccinations, cleaning medical and surgical equipment, releasing animals to their owners after spay/neuter surgery and other duties as needed.
 Animal handling and medical experience is strongly encouraged.
 Must be able to lift 25 lbs.
 Shifts are 2- 3 hours and start times vary based on availability.

 Do you have a knack for capturing animals at their best?
-If you enjoy photographing pets, then join the Seattle Humane Society's Pet Publicist program!
-Use your own digital camera to take photos of our adoptable cats, dogs and small animals for listing on the Seattle Humane Society website.
+If you enjoy photographing pets, then join Seattle Humane's Pet Publicist program!
+Use your own digital camera to take photos of our adoptable cats, dogs and small animals for listing on the Seattle Humane website.
 In many instances, a great picture and profile are all that's needed to help find a loving family for a deserving animal!
 Photographers should be comfortable handling animals.
 Shifts are 3 hours and start times vary based on individual availability.
 Also, assist our Marketing Department with promoting our adoptable animals by writing short descriptions of our dogs, cats and small animals.
 Write and post animal profiles to our website.
 Previous writing experience preferred.
 Shifts are 3 hours and start times vary based on individual availability.